Asking “How is Everything?” could be a conversation ender

 One is not more correct or less than the other.
 The important take away from this is to be aware that when you ask someone, “How is everything?” that their mind might run through some different circuits and issues in answering than you had in mind.

-If “Everything is Fine,” what does that mean?
+So then, if “Everything is Fine,” what does that mean?

 When we get the reply, “everything is fine”, many of our internal interpretation circuits automatically fire as well.
 Our mind applies meaning to those words that may not be part of what they are communicating.
 The feeling of it being a “conversation ender” might be our interpretation.
 There is no specific information that we can continue the conversation with, no more back and forth, so we might interpret, that a door has been closed.
 We likely didn’t consciously choose this interpretation, but it happened in those automatic circuits of our interpretation.